 Geelong Road, Werribee

-Riverwalk is being delivered through a partnership between Melbourne Water Corporation and Development Victoria, to revitalise this vacant land and to unlock the site’s potential.
+Riverwalk is being delivered through a partnership between Melbourne Water and Development Victoria to revitalise what was previously vacant land.

 197ha project area